Recoskie/AI-Matrix/docs/Examples.md

   <br /><br />

-  Basically you can create any 2 dimensional set and convert back to a math function.
+  Basically you can create any 2-dimensional set and convert back to a math function.

+  <br /><br />

+  <h2>3-dimensional set</h2>

   <br />

-  <h2>3 dimensional set</h2>

   <code>
-    //3 Dimensional set.
+    //3-Dimensional set.

     var o = 7;